lheric/GitlHEVCAnalyzer/README.md

 Written in C++ using Qt 5.0.2 with Qt Creator

-Supposed to run on windows platform
+Build & run on windows platform only
+Windows XP or later (32/64 bit)
 (Untested on other platforms)